jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Nature can't read our name-tags either.
 Only actions register, and nearly all of ours run through tools we graze, hunt, scavenge, and decompose with.
 We see Matthew, Sarah, Apple, Google.
 Nature sees pilot, bureaucrat, mechanic, welder, general, scrapper, miner—all of them burning energy to keep something assembled.

 A new identity sees our current problems differently.
 It helps Maria prepare for the future better.
+She knew she was never a "manager" of people, best for arranging uniforms or enforcing rulebooks.
+There is no technological role or future in such an identity.
 She knows political partisanship is self-defeating.
 It distracts from the daily actions all lifeforms do to prosper.
 It helps her communicate worries about her health insurance without a boardmate thinking she's a socialist.
 Or if she says cheap imports are closing her factory she's not dismissed as a fascist.
-Instead, her boardmates listen and investigate what is happening behind the scenes of storytelling identities.
+Instead, her boardmates listen and investigate what is happening behind the scenes of our storytelling identities.

 What's happening is echo chambers are fraudulent harbors that trick people into indulging in their extremes while suffering the endless storms of the environment.
 The conservative-minded advocate for inheritance and tradition while the progressive-minded for control and novelty.
 Together as we've seen they invent wondrous technology and win wars.
 Divided, neither moderates the other, and so our society bunkers down inside old lifestyles, telling stories to one's tribes why we are the noble Lion King, and the other is the devious socialist or fascist Scar who should suffer the pains of self-inflicted wounds of stagnation.